Hollywood: The Gift of Laughter (1982 TV Movie)

 Judy Garland and Gene Kelly dancing in "Be a Clown" number.

-Red Skelton being chased downhill by a farm machine
+Red Skelton is chased downhill by a farm machine.

 Slezak intoduces head of Danny Kaye

 Donald O'Connor is driving and singing while mule sings along.